|Mrs L Seedat – Head of Department|

 |Dr B Timothy-Webber|

-In Year 8, pupils build their Key Stage 3 portfolios and a supporting electronic book.
+In Year 7 and 8, pupils build their Key Stage 3 portfolios and a supporting electronic book.
 Pupils complete work in the following categories:

 1. Food, Respiration and Energy